abemscac/pies-doc/docs/react/component-rendering.md

 import { PropsWithChildren } from 'react'

 type IParentProps = PropsWithChildren<{
-  // Add any other prop you need here.
+  // Add any other props you need here.
 }>

 // highlight-next-line